GenericMadScientist/CH-Steg-Reader/README.md

 ## Contact

-Bug reports can be reported on the GitHub page or to my Discord, GMS#5303.
+Bug can be reported on the GitHub page or DM'd to me on Discord (GMS#5303).